Sindhumahesh/Tournament-Results/README.md

 3)deletePlayers() - deletes all players records from the database.

-4)countPlayers() -returns the number of players currently registered.
+4)countPlayers() - returns the number of players currently registered.

-5)registerPlayer() -adds a player to the database.
+5)registerPlayer() - adds a player to the database.

-6)registerTournament() - adds a tournament to the database.
+6)playerStandings() - Returns a list of the players and their win records, sorted by wins.

-7)playerStandings()-Returns a list of the players and their win records, sorted by wins.
+7)reportMatch() - Stores the outcome of a single match between two players in the database.

-8)reportMatch()-Stores the outcome of a single match between two players in the database.
+8)swissPairings() - Returns a list of pairs of players for the next round of a match.

-9)swissPairings()-Returns a list of pairs of players for the next round of a match.
+9)registerTournament() - adds a tournament to the database.